sahilmalhotra0510/Projects/location/setup/customize/README.md

 ## Sync.py

+Run in the root of your website to reactivate Ollama prior to syncing.

 The following reinstates Ollama so we can sync from [open-webui](https://github.com/open-webui/open-webui).

+You can make a fork of our: [github.com/datascape/open-webui](https://github.com/datascape/open-webui)

+Pull your fork locally, then run in your webroot to update the open-webui repo:

+	python projects/location/setup/customize/sync.py "open-webui"

+Click "commits ahead of"
+Click "Files changed"

 Removes comments we added to deactivate Ollama.
 Files and lines updated are in file-lines.py (which will also be used by customize.py to add comments).